turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 * Read the stack trace to determine where the error is occurring.
 * Use pry in the test file to verify any assumptions you may have about what's happening.
-* Use pry in the Hydra class to see if you can determine how to implement this method before you enter any code into the Wizard class.
+* Use pry in the Wizard class to see if you can determine how to implement this method before you enter any code into the Wizard class.
 Ask yourself: how can I get the return value that I want?

 ## Exercise - Erroneous Creatures